Keeping the ladies in shape: The challenges of dry docking a vessel

 The ideal timing of the dry docking project should be decided upon with the mutual agreement of the commercial team responsible for chartering the vessel and the technical team responsible for maintaining her.
 “In determining the most appropriate time to schedule the dry docking, it is important to bear in mind that we would not want to miss a particularly attractive period in the spot chartering market because the ship is in dry dock.
 However, on the other hand, we must meet our maintenance and upgrading obligations within the required timeframe,” remarks Elias.

 The need for communication and coordination in a dry docking project extends to its execution.
 The dry docking is an orchestrated effort involving multiple stakeholders including not only the ship manager but also the vessel’s classification society, her flag state, the shipyard, repair teams, various subcontractors, specialists and consultants.
 All of these parties must work together to ensure the vessel’s condition meets regulatory requirements, including retrofit requirements.
 During dry dockings, work that will enhance the vessel’s commercial attractiveness and performance may also be undertaken.
-For example, during recent dry docking surveys Thenamaris installed the Mewis Duct, a power saving device that reduces bunker consumption, on many of the tankers in its managed fleet.
+For example, during dry docking surveys in 2012 – 2013, Thenamaris installed the Mewis Duct, a power saving device that reduces bunker consumption, on many of the tankers in its managed fleet.

 A dry docking project may last from ten days to several weeks, depending upon the maintenance and upgrades to be performed.
 For example, ballast water tank treatment works are very time consuming and can significantly prolong the duration of the survey.
 Managing the time and costs associated with a dry docking project is one of the other challenges, as both of these factors must be considered in relation to the final quality of the end result.